chasemccoy/www/posts/2023-10-30-conjurings/index.md

 ---
 title: Conjurings of the harvest moon
-hidden: true
 ---

 Autumn is my favorite time of the year.
 The trees outside my apartment here in Oak Park are shining gold, and the air is starting to feel crisp and cold.
 Sweater weather, if you will.

 ![A towering castle set against a blue sky and surrounded by trees with golden leaves.](autumn.jpg '[Hashimoto Okiie, Autumn at Himeji Castle, 1949](https://harvardartmuseums.org/collections/object/199224s)')

 Besides the weather and foliage, the best part of the season may just be its rituals.
-One of my favorites is an annual rewatching of _Over the Garden Wall_.
-TKTK
+One of my favorites is an annual rewatching of Over the Garden Wall, which is the coziest, most endearing television series I've ever seen.

 If the show is to teach us anything, it's that things are not always what they seem.